Amarnath537/target-ecommerce-mysql-analysis/README.md

 # Target E-commerce Data Analysis (MySQL)

 ## Project Overview
-This project analyses Target Brazil's  e-commerce dataset using MySQL.
+This project analyzes Target Brazil's  e-commerce dataset using MySQL.
-The goal is to extract business insights related to customer behaviour, order trends, delivery performance, and payment patterns.
+The goal is to extract business insights related to customer behavior, order trends, delivery performance, and payment patterns.

 ## Tools Used
 - MySQL